stemoutreach/PathfinderBot/D1_Basic_Drive_Guide.md

-# 🕹️ D1 Simple Drive Guide
+# 🕹️ D1 Basic Drive Guide

 This guide shows you how to control your PathfinderBot's motors using basic directional functions.